AdobeDocs/commerce-pwa-studio/src/pages/best-practices.md

 - Load layout CSS styles before the content arrives.
 However, excessive styles that are not initially needed can slow down processing.
 See
 - Think through what kind of dynamic content you want to expose and how you are going to expose it.
 The more code that can be delivered statically, the better.
 - If possible, place dynamic content on an area of the page that is not initially visible.
 This will give the layout a chance to stabilize before the customer gets to that content.
+- With dynamic PageBuilder content, adding a `column` element to the block code allows PWA to get